ermader/RasterSamplingTools/FontDatabase.md

 # Font Database
-`FontDatabase.json` is a file in JSON format used to determine a font which glyphs to test and how to test them.
+`FontDatabase.json` is a file in JSON format used to determine which glyphs in a font to test and how to test them.

 The file is an array of objects.
 The first object contains default settings, and the rest are per-font objects.